weird-samuel/Training_Portal/README.md

 # Training Portal

-Training Porta is a web application developed for a backend class project.
+Training Portal is a web application developed for a backend class project.
 It utilizes a Bootstrap template along with Node.js (Express) and MySQL to create a comprehensive training management system.
 This README file provides essential information about the project, including its features, setup instructions, and usage guidelines.

 ## Features